jacobbunk/famly-fetch/README.md

 Downloaded images will be stored in the ``pictures`` directory of the the folder where you run this program from.

-By default, it will only download images where you have tagged your child (add `--no-tagged` to skip).
-Add `-j` or `--journey` to download images from the learning journey.
-Add `-n` or `--notes` to download images from notes.
+By default, it will only download images where you have tagged your child.
 The date that the photo was taken is embedded in its metadata and in its title.
-For journey and notes, the associated text is also added as an exif comment.
+For journey, notes and messages, the associated text is also added as an exif comment.

 The images have been stripped for any metadata including EXIF information by Famly.